awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-choosing-signed-urls-cookies.md

-# Choosing Between Signed URLs and Signed Cookies<a name="private-content-choosing-signed-urls-cookies"></a>
+# Choosing between signed URLs and signed cookies<a name="private-content-choosing-signed-urls-cookies"></a>

 CloudFront signed URLs and signed cookies provide the same basic functionality: they allow you to control who can access your content\.
 If you want to serve private content through CloudFront and you're trying to decide whether to use signed URLs or signed cookies, consider the following\.

 Use signed URLs in the following cases:
-+ You want to use an RTMP distribution\.
-Signed cookies aren't supported for RTMP distributions\.
 + You want to restrict access to individual files, for example, an installation download for your application\.
 + Your users are using a client \(for example, a custom HTTP client\) that doesn't support cookies\.